thadryanjs/install-arch-on-vm/InstallVM.md

 ![alt text](images/install/00.png)

+*Note: If the terminal seems cluttered, pressing ctl-l between commands will clear the screen.
+If the amount of black space on your screen looks different than mine it's probably just that I've done this*

 Here goes!

 ## The Arch part

 ### Partitioning

-This is where we prapare the hard drive for installation.
+This is where we prepare the hard drive for installation.
 There are many ways to do this, with separate partitions for boot, swap, etc, but for a simple test VM, we're just going to install it all into one partition.
 We prepare it using the following command.

     cfdisk

+This starts a partitioning tool.
 You'll be given an option to select "label type" by moving the arrows up and down.
 We're looking for ```dos```.

 ![alt text](images/install/0.png)

 Next you will see a screen like the one below.
 You can move left and write with arrow keys to make a selection.
-Hit "enter" to make a new partition of the virtual hardrive.
+Move to "New", and hit "enter" to make a new partition of the virtual hardrive.

 ![alt text](images/install/gp1.png)

-Select "primary" when asked for type.
+Select "primary" when asked for type (extended partitions allow for sub-dividing space, which isn't a concern since we're using the whole virtual disk for one thing).

 ![alt text](images/install/gp3.png)